kvitka-software/kvitka-web/content/service/bakksjo.md

 - Utilizing the type safety of statically typed languages to eliminate impossible states
 - Clean logging - architecting servers that are silent in steady state, but when they *do* log, you get all the information you need to act on it
 - Working remotely and managing remote teams
-- In addition to Norwegian and English, I also speak fluent conversational Russian
+- Speaks and writes fluent conversational Russian, in addition to excellent English

 ## Personal qualities